Nördlingen: Middle Ages

-The Alemannic people occupied the Nördlingen area during the 6th and 7th centuries, during which time the region was gradually Christianized under the Merovingian dynasty, and several burial grounds from this period have been discovered.
+The Alemannic people occupied the Nördlingen area during the 6th and 7th centuries, during which time the region was gradually Christianised under the Merovingian dynasty, and several burial grounds from this period have been discovered.
 The name "Nordilinga" is first found in documents of the Carolingian royal court dating from 898, and the city today celebrates this as the date of its "foundation".
 Under the rule of the Bishops of Regensburg, Nördlingen grew into an important market town.

 In 1215, Nördlingen was granted city rights by Emperor Frederick II and became imperial city of the Holy Roman Empire.
 In that year, the first city wall was built, the footprint of which is still visible today.
 In a document dating to 1219, the Nördlinger Pfingstmesse ("Nördlingen Pentecost fair") was first mentioned, an event which continues as a folk festival in the city to the present day.
-Thanks to Nördlingen's location at the crossroads of two major trade routes (Frankfurt / Würzburg-Augsburg and Nuremberg-Ulm), it became an important trading center for grain, livestock, textiles, furs, and metal goods.
+Thanks to Nördlingen's location at the crossroads of two major trade routes (Frankfurt / Würzburg-Augsburg and Nuremberg-Ulm), it became an important trading centre for grain, livestock, textiles, furs, and metal goods.
 Besides Frankfurt am Main, Nördlingen was one of the most important long-distance trade fairs in the region.

 In 1238, a fire destroyed much of Nördlingen, but the city quickly recovered.
 Three generations later, a large number of craftsmen, especially tanners and weavers, settled outside the city walls.
 In 1327 the present-day circular wall was built, which increased the size of the walled portion of the city fourfold.
 1427 saw the start of construction on St. George's Church.

 In the year 1472 the court case against the brothel owners Linhardt Freiermuth and his wife Barbara Taschenfeind is recorded in the city's court records.
 The starting point of the trial was the charge of forced abortion on the prostitute Els von Eystett.
 The court convicted the owners and banished the husband from the city.
 His wife was branded on the forehead and pilloried.
 The associated 40 parchment pages in the Nördlingen city archives give unique insight into the conditions of a brothel in this time period.